Following our guide to how much you should feed your cat, we’ve decided to also release this guide to help you manage your dog’s food consumption.

 Ensure that your dog always has access to a water bowl, whether that’s during meal time or just during the day.

 It is not recommended to feed your dog homemade dog food as this often doesn’t contain all of the nutrients needed to create a healthy diet.
-That’s why you’re best of choosing from.
+That’s why you’re best off choosing from.

 Your dog’s weight impacts the amount of food that they should be eating.
 Work out if your dog is a healthy weight using our guide: What Is a Healthy Weight for My Dog?

 Did you know that takeaways could be fueling pet obesity?
 Marsden has created a blog post to discuss this unhealthy trend.

 Can’t decide which scale is best for your dog?
 Explore our buyer's guide for veterinary scales.